 During Key Stage 1, the teaching of phonics, spelling and handwriting are to be used systematically to support writing and to build up accuracy and speed.
-Through Key Stage 2, there will be a progressive emphasis on the skills of planning, drafting, revising, proof-reading and the presentation of writing.
+Through Key Stage 2, there will be a progressive emphasis on the skills of planning, drafting, editing, revising, proof-reading and the presentation of writing and the grammatical aspects of writing.
 The range of reading and writing will increase and, with it, the need for pupils to understand a wider variety of texts, their organisation and purposes.